klaytn/klaytn-docs/docs/bapp/tutorials/connecting-metamask.md

 ![Account Sign-in and KLAY Faucet](./img/metamask-klay-faucet.png)

 * Come back to MetaMask and confirm the KLAY that you received.
-* You can do step 4 in Klaytn Baobab Network.
+* You can follow step 4 for the Klaytn Baobab Network.

 ![Balance](./img/metamask-klay-received.png)